Jai3-ui/CSES_Problem_Set/README.md

-# CSES_Problem_Set
+# CSES Problem Set
+This repository contains solutions for the CSES Problem Set written in C++.
+# About CSES Problem Set
-The CSES Problem Set is a collection of algorithmic programming problems.
-The goal of the project is to create a comprehensive high quality problem set for learning algorithmic programming.
-The current collection has 300 problems, and new problems will be gradually added.
+CSES Problem Set is a collection of algorithmic programming problems.
+The problems are divided into different categories such as introductory problems, sorting and searching, dynamic programming, graph algorithms, etc. The problems are available in English and Finnish languages.